How Community Property Versus Separate Property States Can Be a Tax Dream or A Tax Nightmare – Part 3 – 09/01/24

 Joint Account.
 The surviving spouse only receives a 50% step-up in basis.
 The surviving spouse can immediately sell the stock for $1,000,000 and will be left with $892,900 net of taxes.
 The calculation is as follows: ($1,000,000 – $550,000) – ($450,000 X 20%) – ($450,000 X 3.8%) = $892,900 – a tax nightmare.
 In this example, the surviving spouse was subject to a 20% capital gain rate and a 3.8% net investment income tax (NIIT).
 See the yellow (danger zone) section of the table below (“Joint Account”).

 Terminally Ill Spouse Account.
 The surviving spouse receives a full step-up in basis.
-The surviving spouse can immediately sell the stock for $1,000,000 and will be left with $892,900 net of taxes.
-If the stock’s value remains at $1,000,000, the surviving spouse receives a full step-up in basis to $1,000,0000.
 The surviving spouse can immediately sell the stock for $1,000,000 and pay no taxes – a tax dream.
 See the green (ultra safe zone) section of the table below (“Terminally Ill Spouse Account”).

 Click to Enlarge